 Arteries of the Brain

 The anterior cerebral artery supplies the medial portions of the frontal and parietal lobes and corpus callosum.
-The middle cerebral artery supplies large portions of the frontal, parietal, and temporal lobe surfaces.
+The middle cerebral artery supplies large portions of the lateral surfaces of frontal, parietal, and temporal lobes.
 Branches of the anterior and middle cerebral arteries (lenticulostriate arteries) supply the basal ganglia and anterior limb of the internal capsule.

 The vertebral and basilar arteries supply the brain stem, cerebellum, posterior cerebral cortex, and medial temporal lobe.
 The posterior cerebral arteries bifurcate from the basilar artery to supply the medial temporal (including the hippocampus) and occipital lobes, thalamus, and mammillary and geniculate bodies.

 Anterior circulation and posterior circulation communicate in the circle of Willis via the posterior communicating artery.

 Lack of physical activity

 High-risk diet (eg, high in saturated fats, trans fats, and calories)

-Heart disorders (particularly disorders that predispose to emboli, such as acute MI Acute Myocardial Infarction (MI) Acute myocardial infarction is myocardial necrosis resulting from acute obstruction of a coronary artery.
+Heart disorders (particularly disorders that predispose to emboli, such as acute myocardial infarction Acute Myocardial Infarction (MI) Acute myocardial infarction is myocardial necrosis resulting from acute obstruction of a coronary artery.
 Symptoms include chest discomfort with or without dyspnea, nausea, and/or diaphoresis... read more , infective endocarditis Infective Endocarditis Infective endocarditis is infection of the endocardium, usually with bacteria (commonly, streptococci or staphylococci) or fungi.
 It may cause fever, heart murmurs, petechiae, anemia, embolic... read more , and atrial fibrillation Atrial Fibrillation and Wolff-Parkinson-White Syndrome (WPW) In Wolff-Parkinson-White syndrome, antegrade conduction occurs over an accessory pathway.
 If atrial fibrillation, develops this is a medical emergency as very rapid ventricular rates can develop... read more )